The Good Person Test

+"Judge, you are a kind, loving and forgiving person.
 You are a good judge.
 You will forgive me and let me go free."

-Would justice be served if the man was set free?
+Will the judge let them go free?
+Would justice be served if that person was set free?

 No. If the judge is a good judge, the judge will not set them free.
 They must pay the penalty for what they did.

 The penalty is death (hell).

 God is good, much more so than a human judge.

+God is just.
+His justice is perfect.
 That means that God can not just let someone who has broken His law go without paying the penalty for what they have done

+wrong.
 There must be justice.

 What is justice?

 If you have broken any of God's laws, then you must pay the penalty for breaking his laws.
+That is justice.

 there is a way justice can be served